Defining Armor-Piercing Ammunition in California

 Penalties for Possession of Armor-Piercing Ammunition

 Possession of armor-piercing ammunition is a wobbler in California.
 Wobblers are sometimes treated as misdemeanors.
-In other situations, the prosecution files these charges as felonies.
-The prosecution has the right to decide how to treat these charges, based on:
+In other situations, these charges get filed as felonies.
+The prosecution has the right to decide how to treat these charges based on the individual’s past criminal record and the facts of the current case.

 - Fines of up to $5,000